 Am I Under Spiritual Attack?

 We are all under spiritual attack.
 Your marriage is under attack as well as all other relationships in your life.
-Your friends, coworkers, walk with God, and your health.
+Your friends and coworkers, walk with God, and your health.
 The list goes on.

 James and Peter both instruct us to resist the devil.